AndreiaSaria/Twitter_to_Discord_bot/README.md

 Search twitter for a specific subject/user/hashtag.
 --public_tweet_about <Consider RT's?
 True/False> <"subject you want to seach">

-Get the latest tweets from the specified used in the twitter stream.
+Get the x latest tweets from user y.
---get_last_tweets <number of tweets>
+--get_latest_tweets <number of tweets> <from who>

 Allow latest tweet to be published in the discord.
 --yes

 Do not allow latest tweet to be published in the discord.
 --no

+Clear the array of saved tweets.
+--clear